 Find more details of how we can help.

-Three new accounting standards are now effective and due to the significant changes from previous standards have the potential to transform how a company presents its performance and financial position in its financial statements.
+Three accounting standards are now effective, and due to the significant changes from previous standards have the potential to transform how a company presents its performance and financial position in its financial statements.
 More details on the specific impacts of each of these three new accounting standards can be found on the specific page for that standard, which can be accessed from the following:

 More details on UK narrative reporting requirements.

 Model IFRS statements

 These are illustrative IFRS financial statements of a listed company, prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB).
 They are not UK Company specific, and do not incorporate UK Companies Act disclosure requirements.